 For more than a year, volunteer workers greeted members and potential members within the narrow confines of the hallway office.
 In January 1952, SECU made its first loan - for $180.
 Thanks to the enthusiastic response by state employees, membership and services grew, and SECU was able to open its first official office in Spring 1953.

-Servicing the ever-expanding membership required SECU to expand office space and in June 1959, SECU moved to the newly constructed State Office Building at 301 West Preston Street.
-More time than even the most enthusiastic volunteers could offer was also needed to serve members, so SECU began hiring full time, permanent employees to usher in the 1960s.
+Servicing the ever-growing membership required SECU to expand office space and in June 1959, SECU moved to the newly constructed State Office Building at 301 West Preston Street.
+More time than even the most enthusiastic volunteers could offer was also needed to serve members, so SECU began hiring full-time, permanent employees to usher in the 1960s.

 Rapid membership growth continued throughout the 1970s.
 SECU opened its first office outside the Baltimore area in Annapolis, followed closely by the College Park (now Greenbelt Road) Branch.
 In 1975, SECU again moved its Baltimore office to the location it now occupies in the O'Connor State Office Building.
 In 1979, SECU proudly enrolled its 50,000th member.